paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step11.md

-**Step 1:** Let's look at the manifest file that we'll use to create the Kubernetes Role, `pod-access`.
+**Step 1:** Let's look at the manifest file that we'll use to create the Kubernetes Role, `pod-reader`.

 ```yaml
 kind: Role